nswindel/cogentlabs-thumbnail-generator-api-master/HOWTO.md

 # Updating the api deployment

-- As a test, upate the '/' path response in `src/server.ts` with the new version
+- As a test, update the '/' path response in `src/server.ts` with the new version.
 ```
 res.status(200).send({ data: 'Hello from Thumbnail Generator v1.0.2' });
 ```